How do you pick a sponsor in the 12 Step programs?

 We’re not looking for a best friend, but a guide.

 My Grandma had tools for her trade.
 The picture above shows her mixing pan for bread.
 It had to hold 18 cups of flour.
-It was perfect for mixing up bread dough in huge batches, which would then be transferred to the bread pans and set atop the wood stove to raise.
+It was perfect for mixing up bread dough in huge batches, which would then be transferred to the bread pans and set into the warming oven above the wood stove.

 Yup.
 I also remember dinosaurs, but even someone as old as myself still needs wise leadership, wisdom to help me find the way so I can go beyond where I am today.
 If I was going to choose the one ‘W’ which has helped me the most, it’s What tools does the person use?

-PS: If I don’t want what’s in their toolbox, I don’t want them as a sponsor.
+PS: If you don’t want what’s in their toolbox, you don’t want them as a sponsor.